tmnkopp/BrowseOmatic/README.md

 ### config.yaml

-**task** defines a test automation task
+- **task** defines a test automation task

-**context** associates the task to the appropriate browser driver context defined in the appsettings.json
+- **context** associates the task to the appropriate browser driver context defined in the appsettings.json

-**steps** defines a list of test automation steps
+- **steps** defines a list of test automation steps

 ### config yaml commands

-Click: one argument element to be clicked
+- Click: one argument - element to be clicked
-OpenTab: one argument URL to open
+- Key: 2 arguments - element and keys to send
-NaiveFormFill: no arguments - fills a form
+- Url: one argument - the URL
-Key: 2 arguments element and keys to send
+- SetOption: 2 arguments - select element and index to select
-Url: one argument the URL
+- NaiveFormFill: no arguments - fills a form
-SetOption: 2 arguments select element and index to select
+- OpenTab: one argument - URL to open